 WordPress Attacks Way Up in December

 I just read a new report from our friends at Wordfence regarding WordPress attacks in December, and it confirms what we’ve been seeing on our network of sites.
-Wordfence is a brilliant WordPress security plugin that provides free enterprise-class WordPress security.
+Wordfence is a brilliant security plugin that provides free enterprise-class WordPress security.

 According to the report, Wordfence tracked 63 million complex attacks and 67 million brute force attacks against WordPress sites last month.
 63 million.
 Let that sink in for a minute.
 A brute force attack is a password guessing attack that is simplistic and has a low likelihood of success.
 At Wordfence we consider a ‘complex’ attack to be an attack that tries to exploit a vulnerability in WordPress or a WordPress plugin.